camerondugan/GlassOS/README.md

 ## Using the OS
 + arrow keys to switch apps
 + enter key to enter
-+ press the escape key to exit
++ press the escape key or the spacebar to exit
-+ If you are running the elumator use ctrl+1 to exit
++ If you are running the elumator use the spacebar to exit

 ## DIY Python App Requirements
 + an init() method and an update() method